papayalove/cell-nucleus-detection/README.md

 # cell-nucleus-detection
-open main.m. change code below as your address of cell picture
+open main.m and change code below as your path of cell picture